Manidills/Certificate_Verification/README.md

 2.CHECK (RETRIVE IPFS )

-    If the participants or organization want to valid or download the specific certificate, by entering the name || date to retrive the certificate from IPFS and also with IPFS URL.
+    If the participants or organization want to valid or download the specific certificate, by entering the name || date to retrive the certificate from IPFS and also mit as a NFT.

   ![Screenshot](https://i.ibb.co/j58kn2J/valid-2.png)